Jeans instability: History

+James Jeans extended the issue of gravitational stability to include pressure.
+In 1902, Jeans wrote, similarly to Halley, that a finite distribution of matter, assuming pressure does not prevent it, will collapse gravitationally towards its center.
+For an infinite distribution of matter, there are two possible scenarios.
+An exactly homogeneous distribution has no clear center of mass and no clear way to define a gravitational acceleration direction.
+For the other case, Jeans extends what Newton wrote about: Jeans demonstrated that small deviations from exact homogeneity lead to instabilities.

 Jeans mass

 The Jeans mass is named after the British physicist Sir James Jeans, who considered the process of gravitational collapse within a gaseous cloud.
 He was able to show that, under appropriate conditions, a cloud, or part of one, would become unstable and begin to collapse when it lacked sufficient gaseous pressure support to balance the force of gravity.
 The cloud is stable for sufficiently small mass (at a given temperature and radius), but once this critical mass is exceeded, it will begin a process of runaway contraction until some other force can impede the collapse.
 He derived a formula for calculating this critical mass as a function of its density and temperature.
-The greater the mass of the cloud, the smaller its size, and the colder its temperature, the less stable it will be against gravitational collapse.
+The greater the mass of the cloud, the bigger its size, and the colder its temperature, the less stable it will be against gravitational collapse.